 Sandy is IRC’s resident Entomologist, whom we share with other like-minded organizations in South Florida.
 She earned an MSc in Entomology from the University of Florida and has a BSc in Environmental Science and Biology from Nova Southeastern University.
 Her scientific publications revolve around the object of her thesis, the Atala butterfly (Eumaeus atala), an imperiled South Florida species that she has been studying since 2001.
 Sandy currently spearheads an assisted relocation project for the Atala butterfly from eruption sites into suitable new sites in southeastern Florida.
 She actively coordinates butterfly surveys for organizations such as the North American Butterfly Association (NABA), Florida Natural Areas Inventory (FNAI) and IRC.
 She is a contributing member of the Imperiled Butterfly Working Group (IBWG), under the authority of the Florida Fish and Wildlife Conservation Commission, and a founding member of the Miami Pine Rocklands Coalition, a non-profit dedicated to protecting this globally imperiled ecosystem.
 Many of her photographs and plant information about South Florida butterfly host and nectar plants grace the national NABA website and she is a frequent speaker at local organizations in Florida, including Butterfly Days at Fairchild Tropical Botanic Garden and the Southern Lepidopterists’ Society.

-A native of West Palm Beach, Florida, Maha is a Crew Leader in IRC’s Ecological Restoration & Management program and is charged with carrying out invasive species control and ecological restoration projects in southeastern Florida.
+A native of West Palm Beach, Florida, Maha is the Pine Rockland Initiative Coordinator and a crew leader in IRC’s Ecological Restoration & Management program.
 She was inspired from a very young age to be engaged in activities dealing with ecological studies, restoration, and environmental education.
 In 2011, she moved to Miami to pursue her Bachelors of Science in Biology at Florida International University.
 After graduating in 2013 from FIU she became involved in projects studying the pollination biology of flowering plants in the Apocynaceae family and the fragmentation of the pine rocklands on the Miami Rock Ridge.
 She also interned at the environmental education department at Fairchild Tropical Botanical Garden to help ensure that future generations develop an appreciation for and interest in their natural surroundings.
 She joined IRC in April 2016 and continues to fuel her passion for ecological restoration projects.
 In her spare time, she helps her dad with his gardens, rollerblades around town, enjoys the beach, and has fun trying new coffee shops around town.